dk/smb-lock-wait/README.md

 file, so programmers doing the task boldly burned their fingers by snatching an incomplete file.

-The reason that it is an unitity, not an API, is that only root can issue kernel calls required to interoperate with Samba.
-Therefore this utility must be installed as root with setuid bit (yes, I know, random C code from internet with suid bit :)
+The reason that it is an utility, not an API, is that only root can issue kernel calls required to interoperate with Samba.
+Therefore this utility must be installed as root with setuid bit (yes, I know, random C code from internet with suid bit :) -- but if your system can do F\_SETLEASE without being root, just don't then.

 Also, add this